 Bacterial genomics is a very interesting field, it has evolved a lot over the 30 years the field has existed.
 The first bacterial genome to be sequenced was that of H. influenzae in 1995 using shotgun sequencing (Fleischmann et al. 1995).
 Since then there have been many improvements, allowing a huge breadth of Bacterial Phyla to be discovered and better understood.
 The knowledge gained through understanding the functional components of bacterial genomes can have implications for many fields, such as: bioforensics; disease treatment; biosurveillance and metabolic modeling (Land et al. 2015).
 There have been 3 generations of technology, with developments being made into the next every year.
 This has brought even more improvements, for example through sequencing methods like Oxford Nanopore (Abdi et al. 2024).
 Many studies have utilised these methods, however few discuss microbe genomics in the context of relationships and interactions between microbiomes and their environment or host, and the factors that effect these relationships, one such paper discussed how the microbiome around a species of potato plant (Solanum tuberosum), in many fields including crop yield, how these relationships would evolve in a changeing climate was also discussed.
 This is a good example of why these analyses are important, potatoes are a very important food globally and ensuring food stability is vital for future development (Petrushin, Filinova, and Gutnik 2024).

-The human gut microbiome has been studied frequently, probably due to the relationship between it and public health, for example diseased like Crohn’s disease.
+The human gut microbiome has been studied frequently, probably due to the relationship between it and public health.
+For example, ….[the bacteria in the gut microbiome can cause.., or some description like this] diseased like Crohn’s disease.
 One relevant study found that there was a relationship between microbiome size and variation.
 This analysis phenotyped the samples through barcoding the 16s rRNA gene.
-Discuss the interaction between host and microbiome(Vandeputte et al. 2017).
-Another study presented that there can be a huge variation and diversity of skin microbiome of a single host in amphibians.
-It was also found that members of the same species showed similar microbiomes, whereas there were fewer similarities between different individuals from the same pond (McKenzie et al. 2012).
+Discuss the interaction between host and microbiome (??)(Vandeputte et al. 2017).
+Another study presented that there can be a huge variation and diversity of skin microbiome of a single host in amphibians (Ref here).
+McKenzie et al. (2012) also found that members of the same species showed similar microbiomes, whereas there were fewer similarities between different individuals from the same pond (McKenzie et al. 2012).
 This presents that any member of the same species, regardless of sampling location, can be used as a model for the species and that these microbiomes have spent millenia adapting to their hosts, which will have no doubt caused complex relationships to develop.
-Another previous study found that the skin microbiome is an important factor in disease survival.
+Another study found that the skin microbiome is an important factor in disease survival (again, ref the study here).
 There are other important elements to the skin of amphibians, for example respiration, that the present microbiome will effect, making a more whole picture of the relationships and functions therein vital (Harris et al. 2009).
 The practical uses of bacteria in the context of sustainability are varied.
 A recent study outlined how bacteria are being used to recycle waste gases or biomass and produce products like ethanol, other researchers have found bacteria that break down certain plastics(Rappuoli et al. 2025).